xw-TAN/MPV-PAR-approach/README.md

   Script should be used firstly to generate template phase curve and its associated data, such as X and Y coordinates and progression value.

   1. Example data "Example_Cross_S4.mat" are also provided to run this script.
-  2. Data "ExampleResult_MPV.mat" and "ExampleResult_PV.mat" are example result created by this script, and these two dataset will be used as template/exemplar dataset in `MPV.m` and `PV.m` respectively.
+  2. Data "ExampleResult_MPV.mat" and "ExampleResult_PV.mat" are example result created by this script, and these two datasets will be used as template/exemplar datasets in `MPV.m` and `PV.m` scripts respectively.

 - Folder "MPV"